Step-by-step Job Search Guide

 - Write your resume and cover letter; utilize sample resumes available at the Center for Career Development to put together your first draft

-- Meet with your career counselor if you need assistance or have any questions
+- Meet with your Career Consultant if you need assistance or have any questions